 Why it helps: Intuitive vision relies heavily on right-brain processing.
 By training yourself to override the left brain's automatic reading response, you build the neural pathways that support non-analytical perception.

-Digital Training with Mindsight Journey
+How Can Digital Training with Mindsight Journey Help?

 While physical materials are excellent for practice, our Mindsight Journey application provides a structured digital environment with 18+ interactive modules that progressively develop your intuitive vision.
 Features include: